Read Psalm 71

 Charles Spurgeon, English preacher, 1834–1892

 But I will keep on hoping for your help; I will praise you more and more.
 I will tell everyone about your righteousness.
 All day long I will proclaim your saving power, though I am not skilled with words.
 I will praise your mighty deeds, O Sovereign LORD.
 I will tell everyone that you alone are just.
+Psalm 71:14-16 NLT

 The author does not despair or give up.
 He comes to realize that growing older does not give a believer an excuse to stop praising.
 If anything, we should praise louder because we have seen more of God’s faithfulness.
-The tasks the Lord have given us may change as we get older, but He still gives them.
+The tasks the Lord has given us may change as we get older, but He still gives them.
 We cannot stop sharing our faith to the next generation.
 We cannot stop standing up for what’s right, upon God’s Truths.
 We cannot stop loving others in the name of the Lord.

 Maybe our strength fails, our memory lapses, but God’s doesn’t.